 Chair a Roundtable

-Roundtables are self-administering groups of BC HRMA members who meet on a regular basis to discuss HR issues of mutual interest.
+Roundtables are self-administering groups of HRMA members who meet on a regular basis to discuss HR issues of mutual interest.
 The focus can be an area of practice, industry sector, or type of practice.
 Any member is welcome to submit a proposal to chair a roundtable of his/her design.

 Help at Conference